mobn1/david-mod-ssbu/docs/technical_approach.md

    - Substance Painter for advanced texture work

 3. Programming:
-   - C++ for main game logic modifications
+   - Rust for main game logic modifications
-   - Lua for scripting game behavior (if supported by the modding framework)
+   - ARCropolis mod for integration with Super Smash Bros Ultimate
+   - NROhook for runtime code execution and modification

 4. Modding Framework:
-   - Research and utilize existing Super Smash Bros Ultimate modding tools and frameworks
+   - ARCropolis as the primary modding framework for Super Smash Bros Ultimate

 5. Version Control:
    - Git for tracking changes and collaborating with other modders

 6. Testing:
    - Develop custom testing tools for rapid prototyping and balancing
-   - Utilize existing mod testing frameworks for Super Smash Bros Ultimate
+   - Utilize ARCropolis's debugging features for in-game testing

-By following this technical approach and addressing the identified challenges, we can create a high-quality mod that seamlessly integrates David from Cyberpunk Edgerunners into Super Smash Bros Ultimate.
+By following this updated technical approach and leveraging ARCropolis and NROhook, we can create a high-quality mod that seamlessly integrates David from Cyberpunk Edgerunners into Super Smash Bros Ultimate.